 - Max Faces: Maximum number of faces that can be stored in SAFR's database.
-Attempting to save more faces than this limit allows results in an error. - Max Days Between Reports: The maximum elapsed time that can pass before the SAFR system can report its status to a SAFR License Server.
-SAFR Server discontinues operation if it is unable to reach the SAFR License Server after the specified time has elapsed.
+Attempting to save more faces than this limit allows results in an error. - Max Days Between Reports: The maximum elapsed time that can pass before the SAFR system must report its status to a SAFR License Server.
+To communicate with the SAFR License Server, your SAFR Server must be able to make connections to cv-instam.real on port 443.
+Your SAFR Server will discontinue operation if it's unable to reach the SAFR License Server after the specified time has elapsed.
 If you need to operate your SAFR system on a private network that isn't connected to the Internet, contact your SAFR account manager to acquire a special offline license.

-Note: This metric is only applicable for local deployments, and won't appear on the Web Consoles of cloud deployments.
+Note: This metric is only applicable for on-premise deployments, and won't appear on the Web Consoles of cloud deployments.

-76 People Page
+83 People Page